AdobeDocs/commerce-php/src/pages/developer/components/message-queues/migration.md

 #### Create the `queue_topology.xml` file

 The first column in the following table lists the all the parameters in the `queue_topology.xml` file.
-The second column lists where in the Magento 2.1 `queue.xml` file the equivalent parameters are located.
+The second column lists where in the Adobe Commerce and Magento Open Source 2.1 `queue.xml` file the equivalent parameters are located.

 | 2.2 Attribute  | 2.1 queue.xml source |
 | ---------------- | -----------|